Shroud n. 1: burial garment 2: shelter, protection 3: something that covers, screens, or guards

 As the dictionary indicates, a shroud can serve a number of purposes.
 Still, at The Forest we’d like to suggest that you consider an additional purpose as you determine what you’d like your body, or a loved one’s body, to be wrapped in after death.

-If you don’t have or cannot find a fitting textile, The Forest has for sale antique linens that have been repurposed after their use on tables and beds.
+The Forest sells antique linens that have been repurposed as burial shrouds.
 They have been laundered, pressed and packaged for storage or immediate use.
-They vary in size, price, and detail, and have slight imperfections reflecting their original use.
-Each is special.
+They vary in size and style, and have slight imperfections reflecting their original use.

 A burial container is any rigid material containing a body.
-For those who wish for their loved one to be buried in a container, as opposed to a shroud, these are the requirements and options:
+For those who wish for their loved one to be buried in a container, with or without a shroud, these are the requirements and options:

 Please share your questions regarding shrouds and burial containers with cemetery staff.
 The Forest may have caskets made from wood sustainably-harvested on site available for purchase.